 - Person or company that loaded the truck

-As already mentioned, there are a number of parties that can be held liable for damages suffered as a result of a truck accident.
-Only a full investigation of the accident can reveal the parties to be held liable and on what legal theory they can be held accountable.
+As mentioned, several parties can be held liable for damages you suffered as a result of a truck accident.
+Only a full investigation of the accident can reveal which parties bear liability, and your attorney will hold them accountable based on the appropriate legal theory.

 Many truck drivers are either employees or subcontractors of truck companies.
-These truck companies are responsible for the maintenance of the trucks, the hiring of competent truck drivers, and the compliance with government truck regulations.
-The overall responsibility of the operation of a truck falls on the owner of the truck, whether they are an individual or a corporate entity.
+These truck companies are responsible for maintaining the trucks, hiring competent truck drivers, and complying with government truck regulations.
+The overall responsibility of the operation of a truck falls on the truck’s owner, regardless of whether they are an individual or a corporate entity.

 Vicarious liability allows an injured person to recover compensation from the truck driver’s employer or truck owner, even where the driver is at fault for the accident.
 For a claim to succeed based on vicarious liability, the truck driver must be an employee and must have been driving the truck in the normal course of their work duties for the employer.
 If, for instance, a truck driver made deliveries on behalf of their employer, and on their return, took a detour for personal reasons, vicarious liability may not be applicable.